amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Encryption
 **V0 and V1**: All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
 The connection to the secure server is encrypted using the session key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).

-**Lite**: Since the underlying connection is TLS-encrypted anyway, no encryption is used by PRUDP.
+**Lite**: Since the underlying connection is SSL-encrypted anyway, no encryption is used by PRUDP.

 ### Secure server connection
 As explained on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, every game server consists of an authentication server and a secure server.
 If a client wants to connect to the secure server it must first request a [ticket](Kerberos-Authentication) from the authentication server.
 The ticket contains the session key that's used in the secure server connection, among other information.